Rumours of the Death of the Cold Call are Greatly Exaggerated!

 The reality is that there are many ways to reach your target audience and the right one for you will be determined by your unique circumstances.
 The All New Marketing – Sales Funnel outlined an approach often referred to as inbound marketing.
 The goal is to have your target audience self-select and ask for a sales intervention.

-However not every person is digital savvy and there are many industries that still respond to more traditional techniques.
-There are also cycles of effectiveness; it is not that long ago that direct mail was pronounced dead and email marketing the new hero, but with the profusion of email, intelligent direct mail is making a comeback.
+However not every person is digital savvy.
+There are many industries that still respond to more traditional techniques.
+There are also cycles of effectiveness.
+It is not that long ago that direct mail was pronounced dead and email marketing the new hero.
+But with the profusion of email, intelligent direct mail is making a comeback.
 In the words of Mark Twain “The reports of [direct mail’s] death have been greatly exaggerated”